Edward Condon: Early career

 Condon taught briefly at Columbia University and was associate professor of physics at Princeton University from 1928 to 1937, except for a year at the University of Minnesota.
 With Philip M. Morse, he wrote Quantum Mechanics, the first English-language text on the subject in 1929.
 With G.H.
 Shortley, he wrote the Theory of Atomic Spectra, "a bible on the subject from the moment of its 1935 publication".

-He was associate director of research at the Westinghouse Electric Company in Pittsburgh, beginning in 1937, where he established research programs in nuclear physics, solid-state physics, and mass spectroscopy.
+He was associate director of research at the Westinghouse Electric Company in Pittsburgh, beginning in 1937, where he established research programs in nuclear physics, solid-state physics, and mass spectrometry.
 He then headed the company's research on microwave radar development.
 He also worked on the equipment used to isolate uranium for use in atomic bombs.
 He served as a consultant to the National Defense Research Committee during World War II and helped organize MIT's Radiation Laboratory.
-On May 11, 1940, Condon showcased his machine called the Nimatron at the 1940 New York World Fair.
-Condon filed for the patent on April 26, 1940 and got it on September 24, 1940 for his innovating machine, Nimatron.
+On May 11, 1940, Condon showcased the "Nimatron", an electro-mechanical machine for playing Nim, at the 1940 New York World Fair.